- human coagulation factor VIII

 *Frequency is based on studies with all factor VIII products which included patients with severe haemophilia A. PTPs = previously-treated patients, PUPs = previously-untreated patients.

-Frequency, type and severity of adverse reactions in the paediatric population are expected to be the same as in adults.
+With exception of factor VIII inhibition, adverse reactions in children are expected to be the same as in adults (see table above).

 Reporting of suspected adverse reactions